SpaceinvaderOne/DataCenter_Unraid_Installer/README.md

 ![](readme_images/usage.png)

-       **Choose Unraid branch**: Select the branch Stable or Next (Recommended Stable).\
+**Choose Unraid branch**: Select the branch Stable, Next or Upload and restore from backup (to restore from backup see notes)\
 **Choose Unraid version**: The script will list latest available Unraid versions from the branch.
 Select which to install.\
 **Select USB Drive**: The script will list the USB drives connected.Select the one you want to use.
 This drive will be formatted and used to install Unraid, so ensure that no critical data is on the drive.\
 **Confirm Data Erasure**: The script will warn you that all data on the USB drive will be erased and ask for confirmation to proceed.\
 **UEFI Boot Mode**: Sript will show you the current boot mode of server, you'll be asked to enable or disable UEFI boot mode as necessary.

 6.  **Reboot and Set Boot Priorities**: After the script completes, reboot the server through the data center's control panel.
 Ensure the USB drive is set as the primary boot device.